MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/assembly-how-to-sell-items-assembled-to-order.md

 ## <a name="to-sell-an-item-that-is-assembled-to-order"></a>To sell an item that is assembled to order
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Sales Orders**, and then choose the related link.
 2. Create a sales order.
-For more information, see [How to: Sell Products](sales-how-sell-products.md).
+For more information, see [Sell Products](sales-how-sell-products.md).
 3. In the **No.** field, enter an item that is set up to be assembled to order.
 4. In the **Location Code** field, define which location the item will be sold from.
 The assembly process will occur at that location.
 5. In the **Quantity** field, enter how many units to sell.